spiritix/lada-cache/README.md

 ## Installation

-The AWS Service Provider can be installed via [Composer](http://getcomposer.org) by requiring the `spiritix/lada-cache` package in your project's `composer.json`.
+Lada Cache can be installed via [Composer](http://getcomposer.org) by requiring the `spiritix/lada-cache` package in your project's `composer.json`.

 ```json